EricssonResearch/dnt/doc/inispec.md

 For a self-explanatory configuration file and proper OAM operation, the following naming rules are recommended.
 The naming is also important for [automatically generated OAM points](oam.md#automatic-mip-generation).
 Note that the `mip`s will be automatically generated only if `AutoMIP` is specified for the replication/elimination object.

 * session names should identify the session.
 For example, s1 or s2, or m1 and m2 for member streams.
 Compound streams can be c1, c2.
-* for a replication pipeline R1, for each action stream after the replication the name should be R1-<stream name>
+* for a replication pipeline R1, for each action stream after the replication the name should be r1-{stream name}
-* for an elimination pipeline E1, for the action stream after the elimination the name should be E1-<stream name>
+* for an elimination pipeline E1, for the action stream after the elimination the name should be e1-{stream name}

 * for an elimination pipeline, the elimination should be placed in the action pipeline of each individual stream (but with the same object name).This ensures that a `mip` will be automatically generated for each stream.
 * action pipeline names after replication or jump should also hint the stream name, as it will be used as the automatically generated `mip` name if there is a replication/elimination in this pipeline.